phpbb/documentation/development/extensions/tutorial_notifications.rst

 .. tip::

-   It is also possible to extend any other notification type, rather than the :class:`base` class.
+   It is also possible to extend other notification types, rather than the :class:`base` class.
    |br| For example, if you want to extend the :class:`post` notification type instead:
    |br| you will have to register that as the service's parent: ``parent: notification.type.post``
    |br| and extend that class instead: ``class sample extends \phpbb\notification\type\post``

-Functions of a notification type
+Functions of a Notification Type
 ================================
-Now it is time to dive into the wonderful world of a notification type file.
+Now it is time to dive into the wonderful world of our notification type class.
-We will try to cover all functions that are possible for you to use, top to bottom.
+We will try to cover all the functions (functions) that are possible for you to use.
-Per function we will mention if it is a required function or optional.
+We will also mention whether each function is required or optional to use.

-Base services
+Base Services
 -------------
-The base notification type class (:class:`\\phpbb\\notification\\type\\base`) already has a few services injected which can be used in these functions.
+The base notification type class (:class:`\\phpbb\\notification\\type\\base`) already has a few available services which can be used in our class's functions.

 .. csv-table::
     :header: "Object", "Class"